DeclarativeHub/Bond/README.md

 Bond uses protocol proxies to implement table and collection view bindings and to provide signals like `tableView.reactive.selectedRowIndexPath`.
 Check out [the protocol proxies documentation](Documentation/ProtocolProxies.md) to learn more.

+## Community Extensions

+Make sure to check out [Extensions directory](Extensions).
+It contains extensions that make Bond easy to use with other frameworks and libraries, like Realm.

+If you have an extensions that makes your favourite framework work with Bond and you'd like to share it with everyone, we'd be more than happy to accept your PR.

 ## Requirements